Nsofwa Petronella Sampa

 Nsofwa Petronella Sampa is a Zambian HIV activist and clinical psychological counselor.
 Sampa's work focuses on working with people living with HIV and disabilities.
 She is a recipient of a Mandela Washington Fellowship, YALI participant and a PEPFAR beneficiary.
 After discovering her health status as being HIV positive, Sampa began to advocate for persons living with HIV/AIDS.

 Early life and education

 Sampa was born in Zambia, a country which has a generalized HIV epidemic.
 Her father died in 1994 when she was 2 years old and her mother died in 2002 when Sampa was only 10 years old.
-Sampa's uncle then became her guardian, and she moved to his house.
-Sampa took medication everyday without knowing why she was taking it or what it was for, or why her cousins living in the same house did not do the same, as the family did not discuss it.
-In 2002, she had stumbled upon her medical file that revealed life changing information stating that she was HIV positive, but did not ask any questions.
+Sampa's uncle then became her guardian, and she moved in with him.
+Sampa took medication every day without knowing why she was taking it or what it was for, or why her cousins living in the same house did not do the same, as the family did not discuss it.
+In 2003, she stumbled upon her medical file, which revealed the life-changing information that she had been diagnosed HIV positive at 3 years old, but at that time she did not ask any questions or discuss it with her relatives.